This page has all the details for post-foundation, pre-CCT fellowships in Kent, Surrey and Sussex.

 KSS internal deanery fellows (general & digital)

-We are looking to recruit 2 fellows to work for the Deanery again this year.
+We will also be recruiting 2 fellows to work for the Deanery again this year.
 One will undertake a general broad spectrum of work with us, linking closely with our Deans and senior management team.
 The other will have a focus on the digital world and how we use technology better.
-If you have someone in your Trust who may be interested in this role please do get in touch.
-Payments will be pro-rata based on basic salary (no on-costs) and time given to the fellowship can be 2-5 days depending on individual circumstances.
-Contact england.ksspgme.se@nhs.net with the subject header “FAO Helen – deanery fellow interest”.
-You do not need to complete a fellowship application form.

 Note: whilst we expect to be able to progress all fellowships approved, we reserve the right to withdraw offers in the unlikely event that the budget changes due to circumstances beyond our control.
 A named fellow must have been recruited prior to the post starting for funding to be released.